Jacques Chenevière: World War I

 Under those conditions, Chenevière quickly rose to become the co-director of the IPWA department which was responsible for the Triple Entente of the Russian Empire, the French Third Republic and the United Kingdom of Great Britain and Ireland.
 Upon the suggestion of his co-director Cramer they established a system, which could cope with the flood of incoming information through index cards and catalogues.

 At the same time, Chenevière established himself further in the cultural life of Geneva.
 Most notably, he joined the child psychologist Édouard Claparède (1873–1940) and his brother-in-law Auguste de Morsier (1864–1923), a prominent proponent of women's suffrage, to collect funds for Jaques-Dalcroze who was thus able to found his own institute in October 1915.
 The academy still exists today in the Eaux-Vives quarter of Geneva in the building which was purchased at the time from those donations.
 Chenevière also supported Georges Pitoëff, a student of Jaques-Dalcroze, when he founded his theatre group.

 Moreover, Chenevière continued to work on his own literary career: in 1917, his first novel was published under the title L’île déserte («The lonely island») by Éditions Bernard Grasset, one of the most important literary publishing companies in France.
 The plot about a Parisian man and a woman who get stranded on a polynesian atoll and gradually overcome their mutual resentments, was a scandalous affront for large swaths of the Calvinist-puritan upper-class.
 It is a striking example of Chenevière's «biting satire of the Genevan society which was imprisoned in its corset of moralism».

-At the end of 1917, just a few months after Chenevière's father Adolphe had died at the age of 63 years, the ICRC received its first Nobel Peace Prize (ICRC founder Henry Dunant had been ousted because of his personal bankruptcy by co-founder Moynier and hence received the first Noble Peace Prize in 1901 as an individual).
+At the end of 1917, just a few months after Chenevière's father Adolphe had died at the age of 63 years, the ICRC received its first Nobel Peace Prize (ICRC founder Henry Dunant had been ousted because of his personal bankruptcy by co-founder Moynier and hence received the first Nobel Peace Prize in 1901 as an individual).
 It was the only prize awarded during the war years.
 Chenevière as the co-director of the Entente-department at the IPWA had contributed accordingly to the honour.

 Shortly before the end of the war, Jaques-Dalcroze premiered in his institute the eurhythmic show Les premiers souvenirs («The first memories») for which Chenevière had written the lyrics.